Hiroshi Nakaguchi

 Fuji Brain Research Hospital, University of Tokyo Hospital, Kameda General Hospital, Saitama Medical University General Medical Center (Kawagoe), Suwa Chuo Hospital (Chief Neurosurgeon), Tokyo Welfare Pension Hospital (now JCHO Tokyo Shinjuku Medical Center, Chief of Neurosurgery), Teraoka Memorial Hospital (Director of Neurosurgery), Teikyo University Chiba General Medical Center (Lecturer of Neurosurgery, then Associate Professor of Stroke Center),Mitsui Memorial Hospital(Director of Neurosurgery).

-Currently, I am engaged in neurosurgical treatment day and night as Professor and Director of department of neurosurgery and the Center for Stroke and Neurocritical Care at International University of Health and Welfare, Atami Hospital.
+Currently, I am engaged in neurosurgical treatment day and night as Professor at International University of Health and Welfare, Atami Hospital.

 During my tenure at Mitsui Memorial Hospital (July 2012-March 2023), I introduced two surgical microscopes, a surgical navigation system, intraoperative ICG fluorescence diagnosis, intraoperative brain function and cranial nerve monitoring (transcranial MEP, SEP, ABR, VEP, lower cranial nerve monitor, facial stimulation, etc.) and established a system for cerebrovascular treatment, increasing the number of surgeries from 130 in 2012 to 305 in 2022.